Flow views and infinite interval exchange transformations for recognizable substitutions: Canonical isomorphisms

+\begin{remark} Note that a natural length vector of $\subsdual$ is the vector governing the measure $\mu$ of $\subs$ as in equation \eqref{eq:evectmeasure}, giving geometric significance to the partitions as self-similar sets. \end{remark}

-To build the flow view, place a copy of each of the supertiles in their positions horizontally, then raise them to the height and thickness given by the interval of the same address.
-This represents the $n$-cylinder set of all tiling that have that supertile at the origin in that position, and its Lebesgue measure matches its $\mu$-measure.
+Flow views are drawn in $\R \times [0,1]$, with sequences depicted in the horizontal direction as colored intervals.
+We build the {\bf \em level-$1$ flow view} as follows.
+Render each 1-supertile as the appropriate string of colored horizonal intervals thickened vertically by the measure of its cylinder set.
+This rendering is placed in the flow view so that it intersects $[0,1]$ at the interval of the same address.
+This represents the $1$-cylinder set of all tilings that have that supertile at the origin in that position, and its Lebesgue measure matches its $\mu$-measure.
+The period doubling level-$1$ flow view appears on the right of figure \ref{fig:2partion}.
+On the left is an {\bf \em address diagram} that can be used to track the locations of the $n$th level partition elements in $[0,1]$.